rivertale/hand2/README.md

    </details>

 2. (Optional) **Run the command again if there are failed announcements.**
+    - (*Note: GitHub might block some requests due to our rapid issue creation.
+In this case, we simply need to run it again.*)

 ### Clean
 Delete unnecessary files, such as logs and caches.